f-a-h-e-e-m/Employee_project/README.md

-- Create corresponding databases using mysql.
+- Create corresponding database using mysql.